zeldaret/mm/docs/tutorial/documenting.md

 The N64's processors cannot use segmented addresses: they need actual RAM addresses.
 Therefore the segmented addresses have to be converted before being placed on a segment: this is what `Lib_SegmentedToVirtual` does.
 So (somewhat unusually) this loop is modifying the addresses in the actor's actual data in RAM.
 Having converted the addresses once, it wouldn't make any sense to convert them again, but `Init` would run every time an instantiation of the actor is created.
 Therefore `D_80C106C8` is present to ensure that the addresses only get converted once: it is really a boolean that indicates if the addresses have been converted.
 So let's call it `texturesDesegmented`, and replace its values by `true` and `false`.

+Finally, clearly `4` is linked to the data over which we're iterating: namely it's the size of the array.
+We have a macro for this, `ARRAY_COUNT(sEyeTextures)`.

 We've got one struct variable left.
 To find out what it does, we can look at a function that uses it, for example
 ```C
 s32 EnRecepgirl_OverrideLimbDraw(GlobalContext* globalCtx, s32 limbIndex, Gfx** dList, Vec3f* pos, Vec3s* rot,